fabipy/fabian-lang.com/_posts/2021-09-21-navigate-the-web-faster-with-vimium-c.md

 - Open omnibar to search in new tab (**O**, i.e. shift+o)
 - There are many more, simply press **?** to show all available commands

-Also don't forget that it is possible to add the number modifier to many of these shortcuts, e.g. 3j will scroll down three times, 3K will jump three tabs to the left and 5x will close 5 tabs.
+Also don't forget that it is possible to add a **number modifier** to many of these shortcuts, e.g. **3j** will scroll down three times, **3K** will jump three tabs to the left and **5x** will close 5 tabs.

 Additionally, if you want to be also able to use it for viewing PDFs in Chrome you can use this extension (<a href="https://chrome.google.com/webstore/detail/pdf-viewer-for-vimium-c/nacjakoppgmdcpemlfnfegmlhipddanj" target="_blank">PDF Viewer for Vimium C</a>).
+Vimium C is highly customizable.
+Just have a look at the extension setting and the (<a href="https://github.com/gdh1995/vimium-c/wiki" target="_blank">Wiki</a>

 The best of all is that I even use it on my smartphone.
 The official chrome app doesn't support browser extensions, however there are alternatives on the app store that do.
 Simply download the Yandex or Kiwi browser to install the Vimium C extension and connect your bluetooth keyboard.
 Note: I tried both but the Yandex browser seems to work better (Android).
 I haven't tried it on Firefox for Mobile though.
 I also have to admit that there are a bunch of Vimium versions out there, but I haven't had the time to compare the different versions, yet.